Ukhutula/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 This is my bikeshare project for Udacity.
-It calculates statistics from the data in the chicago, new_york_city and washington files.
+It asks for user input of the city, month and day.
+It then applies these filters to the chicago, new_york_city and washington files and calculates basic statistics such as:
+1. The Most Frequent Times of Travel
+2. The Most Popular Stations and Trip
+3. Trip Duration
+4. User Stats

+For each group of statistics calculated it will print the time taken.
+After all statistics are calculated it will ask the user if they would like to see lines of raw data.

 ### Files used
 * chicago.csv